-Most of the research so far has looked into radium 223 as a treatment for men with prostate cancer that has spread to the bone.
-Trials are also looking into it for breast cancers that have spread to the bone.
+Trials are looking into radium 223 as a treatment for breast cancers that have spread to the bone.

 You have radium 223 as an injection into a vein.
 Usually this is through a thin short tube (a cannula) put into a vein in your arm each time you have treatment.

 Researchers are still working out how many treatments are best.
 In the most recent research for prostate cancer that had spread to the bone, men had an injection of radium 223 once every 4 weeks.
 They had 6 injections in total.
 We need more research to find out if the treatment continues working if it is given for a longer time.
 And we also need to find out whether the side effects increase with longer treatment.

 Early phase trials showed that radium 223 could help men with prostate cancer that had spread to the bones when hormone treatment was no longer working.
 It also found that the side effects were mild.